esimonetti/DebianDockerMac/README.md

 To ssh into the virtual machine run `ssh docker@docker.local`

 ### NFS mount
-To mount and access the virtual machine folder `/home/docker` from your MAC complete the following steps after every boot:
+To mount and access the virtual machine folder `/home/docker` from your Mac complete the following steps after every boot:
 1. Open Finder
 2. Access the menu Go -> Connect to Server
 3. On Server Address enter: `nfs://docker.local:/home/docker`